NVIDIA/aistore/docs/getting_started.md

 In particular, [AIS-K8s GitHub repository](https://github.com/NVIDIA/ais-k8s/blob/master/terraform/README.md) provides a single-line command to deploy Kubernetes cluster and the underlying infrastructure with the AIStore cluster running inside (see below).
 The only requirement is having a few dependencies preinstalled (in particular, `helm`) and a Cloud account.

-The following GIF illustrates steps to deploy AIS on the Google Cloud Platform (GCP):
+The following GIF illustrates the steps to deploy AIS on the Google Cloud Platform (GCP):

 ![Kubernetes cloud deployment](images/ais-k8s-deploy.gif)